HigherOrderCO/HVM/HOW.md

 (Pair 42 42)
 ```

-**2.** By "substition", we mean "replacing a variable by a value".
-For example,
+**2.** By "substitution", we mean "replacing a variable by a value".
+For
-the substitution of `x` by `7` in `[1, x, 8]` would be `[1, 7, 8]`.
-Since every
+example, the substitution of `x` by `7` in `[1, x, 8]` would be `[1, 7, 8]`.
-variable only occurs once in the runtime, substitution is a fast, constant time
+Since every variable only occurs once in the runtime, substitution is a fast,
-operation that performs either 1 or 2 array writes.
+constant time operation that performs either 1 or 2 array writes.

 **3.** `dup`s aren't stored inside the expressions.
 Instead, they "float" on
 the global scope.
 That's why they're always written on top.